Sourcing A Decent Shirt Factory: Our Journey

-One of the first steps to build our business was to find a reliable, cost-effective factory (with great working conditions) that could produce our men's and women's shirts to the strict quality standards we require.
+One of the first steps to build our business was to find a reliable, cost-effective factory (with great sustainable working conditions) that could produce our men's and women's shirts to the strict quality standards we require.
 Today we are going to share a little bit about the challenges we faced and the successes we achieved throughout the process.

 Let’s get started.

 As a proud British business, we try to create all of our products in the UK wherever possible.
 Naturally, this meant that the first step on our journey was to try and locate a suitable factory here in the UK.